 Most Taranaki farmers rate the environment as one of their top priorities, according to a national survey.

-Almost a third (28.4%) of Taranaki farmers surveyed put the environment as their No 1 priority ahead of life and finances.
+Around 400,000 native plants are being distributed to riparian plan holders this planting season through the Council's Riparian Management Programme.
+Most. like these, were collected during May from one of five depots established across the region.<.4%) of Taranaki farmers surveyed put the environment as their No 1 priority ahead of life and finances.
 Another 47.7% rates the environment their second priority.

 The findings, released in March, are from a Landcare Research survey of about 3000 rural landowners and managers across all agricultural sectors and regions, almost 5% of them from Taranaki.
 Key findings included: